AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 Adobe Campaign allows you to send a notification email to site users who have added products to their cart: when one of them leaves the site without going through with their purchases, a cart abandonment email is automatically sent to them.

-The steps for putting this into place are:
+The steps for putting this into place are the following.

 ### Step 1 - Create and publish the event configuration {#create-event-configuration}

 <table>
 <tr>
 <td class="noborder"><img src="assets/do-not-localize/icon_config.svg" width="60px"></td>
-<td class="noborder"><p>Configure an event that will be named "Cart abandonment" and publish this event configuration.<br>This automatically creates a transactional message.</p></td>
+<td class="noborder"><p>Configure an event that will be named "Cart abandonment" and publish this event configuration.</p></td>
 </tr>
 </table>

+The API that will be used by your website developer is deployed and a transactional message is automatically created.

 Creating and publishing an event are presented in the [Configuring an event to send an event transactional message](../../administration/using/configuring-transactional-messaging.md#use-case--configuring-an-event-to-send-a-transactional-message) section.